aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 ## Introduce Server Actions

 - Server actions are a new feature in React 19, that allows you to create server code that can be called from the client
+- We cant pass functions over the network
 - Pages router: you created API endpoints and used for example trpc
-- We cant pass functions over the network
 - Type safety and creates a hidden api-endpoint
 - "use server" mutateData.ts
 - Excalidraw: back to the server

-## Write all Server Actions

-- Create, delete
-- Update: simple version without validation
-- revalidatePath

 ## Write and use all server actions, make CRUD work

 - Create: action-prop, mention onClick and hydration and web standards, progressive enhancement
 - Update: action-prop, hidden inputs or .bind
-- Delete: action-prop, .bind, modal hvis tid.
+- Delete: action-prop, .bind, modal.
 Prog enh fallback.
+- Turn off js and show that there is no modal
-- Show slow network prog enh search in ikognito waterfall
+- Show slow network prog enh search in ikognito waterfall, show modal shows up afterwards

 ## Add interactivity with SubmitButton

+- Use loading boolean for delete button
+- The other buttons are not client components
-- Add useFormStatus isSubmitting and talk about React 19
+- Add useFormStatus isSubmitting and talk about React 19 availability nextjs
+- Use it in new contact
+- Power of rsc, composability of clinet/server while mainaining interactivity
-- Add component to all forms, replace button with submitButton
+- Add component to update contact

 ## Use useActionState for form validation

+- Whats missing?
+Validation.
+We allow empty data but maybe you don't want that.
-- Add validation to the form with useActionState and Zod, per-field errors coming back
+- Add validation to the form with useActionState and Zod
+- Move await to page.tsx
+- Per-field errors coming back, use result.data
+- Use errors, then test, then set defaultValue
 - Mention toast on error or error boundary
-- Try without js: disable, delete suspense, then test
-- Mention React hook form and other libraries to come building ontop of this
+- Mention React hook form and other libraries to come building ontop of this, react query because of hooks